7 Days Itinerary for Vietnam: Everything You Need to Know

 Must-Try Dishes at Bamboo Bar

-Banh Mi: A Vietnamese sandwich packed with savory meats, pickled vegetables, and cilantro, all nestled in a crispy baguette.
+• Banh Mi: A Vietnamese sandwich packed with savoury meats, pickled vegetables, and cilantro, all nestled in a crispy baguette.
 Costs around 40,000 VND ($1.75).

-Grilled Seafood Platter: A delightful assortment of grilled shrimp, squid, and fish, seasoned to perfection and served with a tangy dipping sauce.
-Costs approximately 150,000 VND ($6.50).
+• Grilled Seafood Platter: This delightful assortment of grilled shrimp, squid, and fish is seasoned to perfection and served with a tangy dipping sauce.
+It costs approximately 150,000 VND ($6.50).

 After Dinner — Stroll Through The Old Quarter

 At night, the streets come alive with music, laughter, and the warm glow of lanterns.
-This is the perfect time to capture some stunning photos and soak in the city’s vibrant atmosphere.
-Wander through night markets, listen to street performers, and immerse yourself in the local culture as you kick off your exciting journey through this country.
+This is the perfect time to capture stunning photos and soak in the city’s vibrant atmosphere.
+Wander through night markets, listen to street performers, and immerse yourself in the local culture as you begin your exciting journey through this country.

 Day 2: Train Street and Temples